abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/puppet/benchmarking.md

 }
 ```

+- **notify** is a built-in Puppet resource type that displays a message during catalog application (like a print or log message).
+- **'Benchmark Test'** is the title of the resource — a unique identifier for this notify action.
+- **message => 'Running Puppet standalone benchmark.'** specifies the text message Puppet will print when applying the manifest.

 ### Run the Benchmark Command
-Run Puppet in standalone mode using the `apply` command:
+This step runs Puppet in standalone mode using the `apply` command to execute the benchmark manifest locally while measuring execution time and performance statistics.

 ```console
 time puppet apply benchmark.pp --verbose